Kickball Rules

 • A runner may be substituted no more than twice during the game.
 After the second substitution, the injured player will be removed from the game and no longer be allowed to participate.

-• Unless otherwise stated at the beginning of a kickball season, substitute players from outside of the league are permitted to play.
+• Unless otherwise stated at the beginning of a kickball season, substitute players are not permitted to play.
 If you are shorthanded you must play shorthanded.

-• In a season where substitute players from outside of the league are permitted to play, the following rules will apply:
+• In a season where substitute players are permitted to play, the following rules will apply:

-• If a team is utilizing subsittutes, the roster may not exceed 10 players
+• If a team is utilizing substitutes, the roster may not exceed 10 players total

 • A team may not have more than 4 substitutes for one game